jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-Directory environment.39 Hancitor activity is connected to the threat group MAN1, a criminal enterprise that Accenture CTI has linked to the Dyre banking malware.40Where next?To help tackle the impact of commodity malware in OT environments:Patch endpoint systems, firewallpotential infection vectors, update anti\- virus software, keep offline or air\-gapped backups and use application whitelists.Conduct regular phishing awarenessprograms for all staff, segment Active Directory domains by function or criticality and maintain a principle of least privilege for each user group and account.Remove or disable commonly abusedand non\-essential services, if appropriate.132021 Cyber Threat Intelligence Report Dark Web actors challenge IT and
+Directory environment.39 Hancitor activity is connected to the threat group MAN1, a criminal enterprise that Accenture CTI has linked to the Dyre banking malware.40
+Where next?
+To help tackle the impact of commodity malware in OT environments:
+Patch endpoint systems, firewall potential infection vectors, update anti\- virus software, keep offline or air\-gapped backups and use application whitelists.
+Conduct regular phishing awareness programs for all staff, segment
+Active Directory domains by
+function or criticality and maintain a principle of least privilege for each user group and account.
+Remove or disable commonly abused and non\-essential services, if appropriate.
+13
+2021 Cyber Threat Intelligence Report
+Dark Web actors
+challenge IT and
+OT networks
-OT networksDark Web activities, including enablement of CLOP and Hades ransomware actors, information stealers and digital fingerprints in the underground Genesis Market, reflected noteworthy challenges to both IT and OT networks in early 2021\.142021 Cyber Threat Intelligence Report Dark Web activities, including enablement of CLOP and Hades ransomware, information stealers and fingerprints in the underground Genesis
+Dark Web activities, including enablement of CLOP and Hades ransomware actors, information stealers and digital fingerprints in the underground Genesis Market, reflected noteworthy challenges to both IT and OT networks in early 2021\.
+14
+2021 Cyber Threat Intelligence Report
+Dark Web activities, including enablement of CLOP and Hades ransomware, information stealers and fingerprints in the underground Genesis
-Market, reflected noteworthy challenges to both IT and OT networks in early 2021\.As threat actors congregate in Dark Web forums to share and trade tools, TTPs and victim data, they are increasing their pressure tactics, learning how to bypass security protections and finding new ways to monetize malware logs.Organizations need to share information among defenders to understand, prevent, identify and respond to threat activity.Whats happening?CLOP and Hades ransomware actors are changing the gamePublic reporting in early 2021 tied CLOP ransomware actors to a series of global data breaches exploiting a recently discovered vulnerability in the widely used Accellion File
+Market, reflected noteworthy challenges to both IT and OT networks in early 2021\.
+As threat actors congregate in Dark Web forums to share and trade tools, TTPs and victim data, they are increasing their pressure tactics, learning how to bypass security protections and finding new ways to monetize malware logs.
+Organizations need to share
+information among defenders
+to understand, prevent, identify and respond to threat activity.
+Whats happening?
+CLOP and Hades ransomware actors are changing the game Public reporting in early 2021 tied CLOP ransomware actors to a series of global data breaches exploiting a recently discovered vulnerability in the widely used Accellion File